makeyourwon/Purrfect-Match-back-end/README.md

 + User Profiles: Allows users to create and manage their profiles, facilitating a personalized experience.
 + Favorites Management: Users can mark animals as favorites, making it easier to find and follow up on specific pets they are interested in.
 + Shelter Communication: Provides the functionality for users to contact shelters or animal owners directly from the platform for adoption inquiries.
++ Responsive API: A well-structured and efficient API that serves the backend with necessary data in a reliable and secure manner.

 # Team
 - Backend: